 Amy Duckett Wagner is a member of many networks including the invitation-only Philly Music Coop, Folk Alliance, NERFA, PASA, Philly Songwriters Circle, Penn State Alumni Association, BCCC Alums, Delmarva Folk, Pendle Hill International Community, Friends World Committee for Consultation, FGC, PYM and the Philadelphia Folksong Society.

 Amy is a trained vocalist and guitarist with a music degree and sharing music that improves lives is her mission.
 Friends call her Amy Dee and she brings a large repertoire of original music as well as standards.
-Her recent album, "Ask New Orleans" recorded onsite with a French Quarter Jazz trio associated with University of New Orleans music department, dropped just in time for Mardi Gras in 2022.
+Her recent album, "Ask New Orleans" recorded onsite with a French Quarter Jazz trio associated with University of New Orleans, dropped just in time for Mardi Gras in 2022.
 You can find her music on all streaming services.
 Scroll down for liner notes, inspiration, background on songs and musicians.

 "Amy Dee gets toes-tappin' and hands clappin' with Americana tunes - old and new."

-Raised by music-lovers with wanderlust and a Volkswagen pop-top bus, after a marketing career and a life-changing trip, she made a Big Left Turn to pursue music full-time.
+After a marketing career and a life-changing trip, she made a Big Left Turn to pursue music full-time.
 The variety of Philly and New York music networks, mixed with Kerrville’s Songwriter’s Week, South by Southwest SXSW, Ashokan’s Western-Swing Week Camps, Louisiana’s Blackpot Festival & Camps have influenced her all-original albums: “Southern Routes,” (country/swing w/members of Grammy nominees The Revelers); “Come With Me,” (newgrass produced by Nashville multi-instrumentalist Jimmy Heffernan), and 2022 debuted her intriguing project “Ask New Orleans,” (produced by NOLA Jazz great Bill Malchow, with Aurora Nealand and a French Quarter Jazz Trio).

 A member of the invitation-only Philly Music Co-op, associated with the legendary Philadelphia Folk Festival, she organized a Benefit Concert for ALDEA Children's Legal Fund featuring Carolann Solebello (Red Molly), Dave Fry (Godfrey Daniels Folk Club), Amy Duckett Wagner (Amy Dee), Alix Paul & Jeffrey Fadden (New Hope), Chris Chadwick (Greenwich Village).